|Rating||(log in to rate this project)|

 The SHArK Project uses the process of photoelectrolysis, whereby certain metal oxides are used with solar energy to split water into hydrogen and oxygen.
 Currently, no known stable material is capable of efficiently and inexpensively photoelectrolyzing water with visible light.
 There are, however, millions of untested compounds that might.

 This is where students can take the reigns and contribute to real and meaningful science.
-The SHArK project provides inexpensive kits that include inkjet printers, laser pointers, and LEGOs® to allow students a fun and engaging way to explore chemistry and contribute potential solutions to the world’s energy problem.
+The SHArK project provides inexpensive kits that include software, laser pointers, and LEGOs® to allow students a fun and engaging way to explore chemistry and contribute potential solutions to the world’s energy problem.

 Harness the power of the sun with the SHArK Project!